flavienbwk/reactjs-flask-ldap-boilerplate/README.md

 4. Configure the first user

     **Create** your first user by accessing phpLDAPAdmin at [endpoint defined](./k8s/ingress.yaml#L35) and [following the LDAP user creation guide](./CREATE_LDAP_USER.md).

+> :smiley: Suggestions and feedbacks are [highly appreciated](https://github.com/flavienbwk/reactjs-flask-ldap-boilerplate/issues/new)